Copyright © 1991–2023 Andrew Pam. Last updated May 2023.

 References and client testimonials available on request.

-In addition to English, I speak, read and write German with some fluency, hold dual Australian and EU citizenship and have travelled extensively in Europe, Japan and the United States.
+In addition to English, I speak, read and write German with some fluency, hold dual Australian and UK citizenship and have travelled extensively in Europe, Japan and the United States.

 My main interests are in hypermedia, computer-mediated communications technologies, media and culture.
 I have been following developments in hypermedia and hypertext, content management and online publishing, file systems, distributed systems and peer-to-peer networking for many years.
 I am also interested in information retrieval and digital information preservation.
-I am an active advocate of Free and Open Source software and free speech rights.
+I am an active advocate of Free and Open Source software and the energy transition to electricity.

 Designed and implemented a new sales and subscription Software-As-A-Service platform in Ruby on Rails using a PostgreSQL database and a user interface based on Bootstrap.